 We will have consultants available to assist with technical problems; if you have technical difficulties, all you will need to do is send a text from your phone and our consultants will do their best to help.
 In the worst case, all classes are recorded, and you can watch the recording once your issue is resolved.

 Find out more about Foundry College’s curriculum and courses.

-Outside of class, you will have access to free academic tutoring if you need additional help.
+Outside of class, you will have access to free academic mentoring if you need additional help.

-Foundry is a competency-based program, and you’ll need to demonstrate your understanding of key skills and knowledge after each class.
-Each class includes quizzes to cover important material, and you will need to pass the quizzes to demonstrate competency.
+Foundry is a mastery-based program, and you’ll need to demonstrate your understanding of key skills and knowledge after each class.
+Each class includes quizzes to cover important material, and you will need to pass the quizzes to demonstrate capability.
 Outside of class, you will have access to academic tutors and personal coaches to meet with you 1:1, and you can use these resources for extra support as-needed.

 If you miss a class, you will need to watch the recording of the lecture portion of class; there are no live makeup classes.
 You will need to pass one quiz per class session to move on to the next class.
-Although you can take quizzes outside of class, passing be easier if you attend class and take part in live breakout sessions.
+Although you can take quizzes outside of class, passing will be easier if you attend class and take part in live breakout sessions.

 Foundry works with employers across industries, with a focus on three functional areas (sales and customer service management, healthcare management, and systems and service management) within those industries.
 We focus on organizations that are distributed widely across the United States, and that are projected to experience rapid growth in manager-level job opportunities in the near future

 Although Foundry College cannot guarantee you a job, the skills you develop will provide you with the types of skills and knowledge that will help you to get a good job and grow in it.
 To support job placement, we provide free 1:1 personal and career coaching, and we establish relationships with employers to ensure that your resume is seen and taken seriously.